-Having a dry cough that you can’t shake can be an annoying thing to deal with.
-A long, dry cough can get in the way of important daily activities and keep you up at night.
+Having a dry cough can be an annoying thing to deal with.
+A dry cough can get in the way of important daily activities and keep you up at night.
 It is especially irritating when you’re in a quiet room and suddenly feel a persistent tickle in your throat, alerting you that an inevitable coughing fit is approaching.
 While there’s no way to bring your cough to a sudden halt, you can start treating a cough by identifying whether your cough is dry or wet and what is causing it.
 Taking the right steps to help a dry cough can provide you with the relief you need.

 Identifying a Dry Cough